How Internal Structure Shapes the Metallicity of Giant Exoplanets

 \subsection{Tested interior structures}

 We considered different interior structures for the planetary dataset.
-The three main tested structures are Core+Envelope, Fully Mixed and Dilute Core.
-They can be described as follows: \begin{itemize} \item \textbf{Core+Envelope (CE):} this structure assumes a well-defined core consisting of heavy elements, with the envelope being composed of H-He.
-As the metallicity in the core $Z_{\rm core}$ is equal to 1, we use the core mass $M_{\rm core}$ as a free parameter to infer bulk metallicities.
-For the basic Core+Envelope scenario, no heavy elements are inputted in the envelope and the atmosphere ($Z_{\rm env}$ = $Z_{\rm atm}=0$), where $Z_{\rm env}$ is the metallicity in the envelope and $Z_{\rm atm}$ in the atmosphere). \item \textbf{Core+Envelope with stellar atmosphere (CEA):} To assess the contribution of metals mixed into the envelope, we allow heavy elements in the upper planetary layers \(Z_{\rm env}=Z_{\rm atm}>0\). \item \textbf{Fully Mixed (FM):} this structure assumes homogeneous composition throughout the planetary interior.
+The three main tested structures include the following: \begin{itemize} \item Core+envelope: This structure assumes a well-defined core consisting of heavy elements, with the envelope being composed of H-He.
+As the metallicity in the core $Z_{\rm core}$ is unity, we used the core mass $M_{\rm core}$ as a free parameter to infer bulk metallicities.
+For the basic CE scenario, there are no heavy elements in the envelope: $Z_{\rm env}$ = $Z_{\rm atm}=0$), where $Z_{\rm env}$ is the metallicity in the envelope and $Z_{\rm atm}$ in the atmosphere. \item Core+envelope with stellar-abundance atmosphere (CEA): To assess the contribution of metals mixed into the envelope, we allowed heavy elements in the upper planetary layers \(Z_{\rm env}=Z_{\rm atm}>0\). \item Fully mixed: This structure assumes a homogeneous composition throughout the planetary interior.
 No core is present.
-The bulk metallicity is equal to $Z_{\rm env}=Z_{\rm atm}$.
+The bulk metallicity equals to $Z_{\rm env}=Z_{\rm atm}$.

-\item \textbf{Dilute Core (DC):} this structure represents a gradual distribution of heavy elements.
-Similarly to what done in \citet{Miguel_2022b, Bloot_2023, Howard_2023}, the structure is being described with the following function:
+\item Dilute core: This structure represents a gradual distribution of heavy elements.
+Following \citet{Miguel_2022b, Bloot_2023, Howard_2023}, we describe the structure using the following function: